-Congratulations to Emacyn Ieremia and Taye Thomson, both Year 8 students, who were selected for the Pasifika Invitational Tag Team to participate at the NZTFI Junior Oceania Indigenous Invitational Cup on 19-21 March in Auckland.
+Congratulations to Emacyn and Taye, both Year 8 students, who were selected for the Pasifika Invitational Tag Team to participate at the NZTFI Junior Oceania Indigenous Invitational Cup on 19-21 March in Auckland.

 Emacyn played in the 14s Girls grade and Taye played in the 13s Boys grade.
 Both teams did really well and made it to the quarter finals.